alanmitchell/bmon/docs/source/integrating-with-siemens-systems.rst

 Schedule Automatic Reports
 --------------------------

-Finally, the system needs to be set up to automatically collect the data from the field panel by scheduling a regular “Trend Collection Report” and then saving the data in a CSV file for export by scheduling a regular Report.
+Finally, the system needs to be set up to automatically collect the data from the field panel by scheduling a regular ï¿½Trend Collection Reportï¿½ and then saving the data in a CSV file for export by scheduling a regular Report.
 Select Scheduler

 Schedule>>New>>Trend Collection
 Use the object selector to find the trend collection you just created.
-Set up the program to run daily, weekly, …., If you want reports more often you’ll need to set up a separate run for each time you want to collect a report.
+Set up the program to run daily, weekly, ï¿½., If you want reports more often youï¿½ll need to set up a separate run for each time you want to collect a report.

 Schedule>>New>>Report
 Use the object selector to find the report you just created.
-Set up the program to run daily, weekly, …., If you want reports more often you’ll need to set up a separate run for each time you want to collect a report.
+Set up the program to run daily, weekly, ï¿½., If you want reports more often youï¿½ll need to set up a separate run for each time you want to collect a report.